 Hungary’s famous Parliament building overlooks the Danube River….

 Buda and Pest were two seperate cities on each bank of the Danube River until 1873.
-These photos all show the Pest side of the river; photos of the Buda side coming soon. : )
+These photos all show the Pest side of the river.
+I also went across the river to explore Budapest: photos of the Buda side are posted here. : )

 I just got back in Prague earlier today after a business trip to Budapest, Hungary.
 I’m in love with Budapest itself, and the road trip getting there was great, too!

 From Prague to Budapest is about a 5 hour drive – across the Czech Republic, through Slovakia, and into Hungary.